agarithm/calling-card/src/index.md

 #### Kindera: The easy way to protect your kids online

 This project was some of [my best work](kindera.html).
 So many different technical challenges all overcome to produce the best Parental Control WiFi router that has ever been made.
-You can still buy one here: [Kindera](https://kindera.com)
+You can still see the original marketing site here: [Kindera](https://kindera.com)

 ## 2010 - 2014
 ### BlackBerry - Senior Software Engineering Manager